idarb-oss/adaptive-cards/README.md

 ## Getting Started

-This is an [Adaptive Cards](https://adaptivecards.io/) implementation with an client to communicate with MS Teams webhooks connector.
+This is an [Adaptive Cards](https://adaptivecards.io/) implementation to generate json structures according to the specification from Microsoft.

 ### Prerequisites